 Create a budget and keep track of your spending.
 A budget can let you see your spending habits and help you find ways to save.
 You can use the MoneyWhizz Budgeting Buddy as a useful guide to make your finances visible.

 As you populate the Budgeting Buddy, remember that in addition to recording the information, question it too!
 For example, are you entitled to any tax refunds from Revenue?
-When it comes to your mortgage and other costs, can you refinance to a better rate.
+When it comes to your mortgage and other costs, can you refinance to a better rate?
 Can you get a better deal on your home energy costs…or on your various protection policies?
-Remember, any savings will put a little more money back in your pocket and today, every penny matters!
+Remember, any savings will put a little more money back in your pocket and today, every euro matters!

 Frank Conway is a Qualified Financial Adviser.